mendersoftware/deployments/README.md

 * Generate TTLd link for uploading image file to S3
 * Generate TTLd link for downloading image file from S3

-## Authentication (DUMMY)

-Supports base auth.
-(Required)
-Authenticates user if username and pass are the same.
-Uses username as customerID.

 ## Logging

 Apache style error log is provided on stderr.